-Given these axioms, we can calculate our set size.
+Given these axioms, we can calculate our set size (a process also carried out by Bhatkhande himself, and several others since).
 While we have 7 swaras to arrange, 2 are immovable (Sa, as the root, and Pa, as per tradition).
 The remaining 5 each offer a ‘higher/lower’ binary (‘komal/shuddha‘ for rR–gG–dD–nN, and ‘shuddha/tivra‘ for mM).
 Following this through in ‘decision tree’ fashion equates to [25=] 32 scales.
 See this process visualised on my ‘dartboard’ below!

 –Dartboard: 32 Sampurna Scales–